-Township No. 3 – 1st Range North of the Plymouth Claim – East of the Kennebec River
+Township No. 3 – 1st Range North of the Plymouth Patent – East of the Kennebec River

 Numerous documents, books, articles and reports relating to Hartland have been discovered over the years and are presented below with many of the documents transcribed from their original source.
 Our search always continues for further information and will be updated as found.